 At the time of writing in late November 2021, the Basic Attention Token price was $1.59.
 The BAT token price was only $0.20 per coin at the start of 2021, meaning the coin has more than tripled in value.

 The all-time high BAT token price was $1.76, reached on November 26, 2021.
 The all-time low BAT coin price was $0.06, reached on July 16, 2017.

 How Does BAT Crypto Work?

-Here’s the gist: In some sense, it’s “free” to see ads on a typical browser on a typical website with no paywall.
+In some sense, it’s “free” to see ads on a typical browser on a typical website with no paywall.
 A given webpage may be littered with display ads, pop-ups, and autoplay videos.
-The way Brave and BAT sees it, these ads aren’t really free at all.
+The way Brave and BAT see it, these ads aren’t really free at all.
 The “publisher” — i.e. the website — is selling your attention, your time, your energy to an advertiser, who pays for the right to dominate your sense and mental capacity.

 Brave is designed around privacy and blocks trackers to prevent typical advertiser surveillance on websites, blocking some ads entirely.
-Brave also claims to not collect private browsing data, unlike other popular web browsers.
+Brave also claims it doesn’t collect private browsing data, unlike other popular web browsers.

 History of BAT Cryptocurrency

 The Brave browser and its BAT coin were created by Brendan Eich and Brian Bondy, who both had esteemed careers in the software industry long before Brave was born.